LunaHub/Friends_social_data_analysis_2019/network_analysis_main_char.md

 <img src="figures/main_char_network/All_main_char.png" width="600"/> <img
 </p>

 The highest relative weight is Joey and Chandler in season 5 at 0.54!
 This means that Joey and Chandler appears together in 54 % of all the scenes in season 5!
+They also have the heigest weight when looking at all the seasons together.

 <p align="center">
  <img src="https://media.giphy.com/media/eMIGPdZ77kPgD7nf4j/giphy.gif" width="400"/>